-Ann Malester is a partner in Weil’s Washington, DC office, where she specializes in antitrust counseling and litigation and shepherds multi-billion dollar transactions through antitrust review.
-Ms. Malester has handled numerous high profile matters, among them representing Panasonic in its $9 billion acquisition of Sanyo, Johnson & Johnson in its $16 billion acquisition of Pfizer’s Consumer Healthcare division, and Procter & Gamble in the $3 billion sale of its pharmaceutical business.
-Ms. Malester co-authored a chapter on the Federal Trade Commission for a presidential transition report sponsored by the Center for American Progress, entitled "Federal Trade Commission: Consumer Protection and Competition for a 21st-Century Economy."
+Ann Malester retired from the partnership in 2020.
+She was based in Weil’s Washington, D.C. office, where she specialized in antitrust counseling and litigation and shepherded multibillion-dollar transactions through antitrust review, handling numerous high-profile matters.
+Ann co-authored a chapter on the Federal Trade Commission for a presidential transition report sponsored by the Center for American Progress, entitled "Federal Trade Commission: Consumer Protection and Competition for a 21st-Century Economy.

-Before joining the Firm, Ms. Malester was Deputy Director of the FTC’s Bureau of Competition, where, as the No. 2 antitrust enforcement official, she helped supervise the agency’s antitrust enforcement activities.
-During her 12 previous years as Assistant Director, Ms. Malester headed FTC merger enforcement in a wide range of markets, including the pharmaceutical, biotech, and medical device and equipment industries.
+Before joining the Firm, Ann was Deputy Director of the FTC’s Bureau of Competition, where, as the No. 2 antitrust enforcement official, she helped supervise the agency’s antitrust enforcement activities.
+During her 12 previous years as Assistant Director, Ann headed FTC merger enforcement in a wide range of markets, including the pharmaceutical, biotech, and medical device and equipment industries.
 She also served for 10 years as the FTC’s liaison with the U.S. Department of Defense, and led the FTC’s antitrust review of transactions in the defense and aerospace industries.

-Ms. Malester has been recognized as a leader in the competition field in Chambers USA, drawing “praise for her knowledge of the FTC” and “her command of the facts of any particular case, which is impeccable.”
-She has also been recognized by Legal 500, International Who’s Who of Competition Lawyers, PLC Which Lawyer?, Best Lawyers in America, and Expert Guides for her work in Antitrust Law.
+Ann was recognized as a leader in the competition field in Chambers USA.
+She was also recognized by Legal 500, International Who’s Who of Competition Lawyers, PLC Which Lawyer?, Benchmark Litigation, Best Lawyers in America, Super Lawyers, and Expert Guides for her work in Antitrust Law.
 She was also included in Global Competition Review’s ranking of the Top 100 Women in Antitrust.
-Ms. Malester won numerous awards at the FTC, including the Brandeis Award for best litigator, the Chairman’s Award, and the Presidential Rank Award, which is the highest honor given to federal government executives.
-Ms. Malester has taught trial advocacy at the FTC, and spoken at numerous seminars on antitrust law in the United States and Europe.
-Ms. Malester served on the Defense Science Board’s Task Force on Vertical Integration and Supplier Decisions in the Defense Industry.
+Ann won numerous awards at the FTC, including the Brandeis Award for best litigator, the Chairman’s Award, and the Presidential Rank Award, which is the highest honor given to federal government executives.
+Ann has taught trial advocacy at the FTC, and spoken at numerous seminars on antitrust law in the United States and Europe.
+Ann served on the Defense Science Board’s Task Force on Vertical Integration and Supplier Decisions in the Defense Industry.
 She also served as the Vice-Chair of the Government Litigation Committee of the ABA’s Antitrust Section and on the Section’s Nominating Committee.